dustinfreeman/Comment-Spell-Check/README.md

 # About

-Comment Spell Check is a Ruby script to recursively scan a directory and spell check every Objective-C header file found therein.
+Comment Spell Check is a Ruby script to recursively scan a directory and spell check every .h, .m and .swift file found therein.

 ## Special Thanks To